wiredhut/wiredflow/README.md

 <img src="./docs/media/wiredflow.png" width="800"/>

-Lightweight Python library combining the ideas of ETL pipelines and workflow management systems.
+Lightweight Python library for configuring ETL (Extract, Transform, Load) pipelines.
+Designed to create services with multi-step data processing using just Python and nothing more.

 ## Why you should try wiredflow